datumbox/VernamVeil/README.md

 - The `[dev]` extra installs development and testing dependencies.
 - The `[numpy]` extra enables fast vectorised operations.
-- The `[cffi]` extra builds the `npsha256` C extension for accelerated SHA-256 in NumPy-based `fx` functions.
+- The `[cffi]` extra builds the `nphash` C extension for accelerated SHA-256 in NumPy-based `fx` functions.

 ### ⚡ Fast Vectorised `fx` Functions

 If you want to use fast vectorised key stream functions, install with both `numpy` and `cffi` enabled.
-The included `npsha256` C module provides a high-performance SHA-256 estimator for NumPy arrays, which is automatically used by `generate_polynomial_fx(..., vectorise=True)` when available.
+The included `nphash` C module provides a high-performance SHA-256 estimator for NumPy arrays, which is automatically used by `generate_polynomial_fx(..., vectorise=True)` when available.
 If not present, a slower pure NumPy fallback is used.

-For more details on the C module and its usage, see [`npsha256/README.md`](npsha256/README.md).
+For more details on the C module and its usage, see [`nphash/README.md`](nphash/README.md).

 ---